Top of main content

 2. Start an emergency fund

-As you begin to save money each month, you can use it to start building up some reserves.
-This way, if you’re hit with an unexpected bill, you’re more likely to have money spare, rather than needing to borrow.
+As you begin to save money each month, you can use it to build up some reserves.
+This way, if you’re faced with an unexpected bill, you’re more likely to have money spare rather than needing to borrow.

 It’s a good idea to have 3 to 6 months’ worth of living costs saved up for your emergency fund.
 It can take some time to get there, and that’s OK.
 If you want to create a timeline to work towards, you can use our emergency fund calculator to help see how long it may take you to reach your goal.